 It means your IT administrator hasn’t added a valid SPF record for Google mail servers.

-If your domain does not have an SPF record, some recipient domains may reject messages from your users because they cannot validate that the messages come from an authorized mail server.
+If your SPF record is incorrect or missing, some recipient domains may reject messages from your users because they cannot validate that the messages come from an authorized mail server.

-Here’s the Google documentation to learn more about SPF records and how to configure them for your Google Apps domain: https://support.google.com/a/answer/33786
+Here’s the Google documentation to learn more about SPF record and how to configure it for your Google Apps domain: Help prevent email spoofing with SPF records

 Google states in its documentation that 'If your domain does not have an SPF record, some recipient domains may reject messages from your users because they cannot validate that the messages come from an authorized mail server.'